 Not all exotics have problems with their teeth, but hamster teeth can cause problems.
 Hamsters, like some other exotic pets, have the type of teeth that grow continuously throughout their lives.
 These teeth may periodically require tooth trims if your hamster doesn't wear them down himself.

+Herbivores such as rabbits, and omnivores like chinchillas and hamsters, have long teeth that continuously grow, often requiring tooth trims.
 These teeth are called hypsodontal teeth.
 Hypsodont teeth have crowns (the part of the teeth you can see) that extend a great length beyond the gums.
 Therefore hypsodontal teeth are unusually long when compared to the teeth of dogs, cats, or humans.
-The natural grinding action of chewing on toys, hay, and other food items, causes the teeth to stay at an ideal length in normal herbivores, but many need to have their teeth manually cut on a regular basis due to a number of health and genetic factors.
+The natural grinding action of chewing on toys, hay, and other food items, causes the teeth to stay at an ideal length in normal herbivores, but many need to have their teeth manually cut regularly due to several health and genetic factors.